Olympic Pavilion Denmark

-Imagine 2.500 chairs ironically put together creating a pavilion for 9 weeks at the Olympics and then become disassembled and reused as chairs before again becoming an exhibition pavilion at the world’s largest design fair in Milan.
+Imagine 2.500 chairs put together, creating a pavilion for 9 weeks at the Olympics, and then become disassembled and reused as chairs before again becoming an exhibition pavilion at the world’s largest design fair in Milan.

 Location